 • Require probation with mandatory treatment for first-time, low-level drug possession offenders with no prior violent, sex, property, or drug delivery crimes.
-This could apply to offenders convicted of possessing less than four grams of drugs such as cocaine.
+Senate Bill 1909, passed by the Senate in 2007, would have made this change, applying only to offenders convicted of possessing less than four grams of drugs such as cocaine.
 Those convicted of drug delivery were excluded, as were drug possession offenders who had a previous conviction for any offense other than drug possession or a traffic violation.
 Those covered would be sentenced to mandatory probation and treatment, which they would have to pay for.
-The judge would determine whether the offender would go to a residential facility, which could be the state's six month secure Substance Abuse Felony Punishment Facilities (SAFPFs), or day treatment, or a combination.
+The judge would determine whether the offender would go to a residential facility, which could be the state's six month secure Substance Abuse Felony Punishment Facilities (SAFPFs), or day treatment, or a combination of both.
 The bill specifically included faith-based treatment programs that meet state standards.
+Under SB 1909, an offender could still be initially sent to prison upon a documented judicial finding of danger to the community.
+Furthermore, if the nonviolent drug user did not comply with the treatment program or otherwise violated his/her conditions of probation, he/she could be revoked to prison for up to 10 years.
+The LBB estimated that SB 1909 would have saved taxpayers \$500 million over five years, not including potentially even more in avoided prison construction costs.

-2015-2016 LEGISLATOR'S GUIDE TO THE ISSUES
+KEEPING TEXAS COMPETITIVE: A LEGISLATOR'S GUIDE TO THE ISSUES

 - Revise probation funding formula.
 Currently, state basic adult probation funds are distributed based solely on the number of individuals under direct supervision in that department.
 Distributing funding based on the number of adult probationers provides an incentive to keep probationers who have been compliant for many years, pose no risk to public safety, and are fully paying their fees on probation longer than necessary.
 Also, because the current funding formula does not incorporate risk, there is a disincentive to put individuals on probation in lieu of prison who could be safely supervised but only with a lower caseload, specialized treatment, electronic monitoring, and/or other interventions that are costly, though far less so than prison.
-In 2015, the Legislature should require implementation of a formula that includes factors such as: 1) the number of felony probation referrals; 2) an incentive for early termination of compliant probationers who have fulfilled all of their obligations and do not pose a risk to public safety; 3) adjusted funding based on risk level of the caseload; and 4) an incentive to reduce technical revocations so long as new crimes by probationers either remain the same or decline. - Enhance use of problem-solving courts.
+Accordingly, the current statute that mandates funding based on the number of probationers should be revised to instruct the TDCJ Community Justice Assistance Division to develop a new formula that includes the following factors: 1) the number of felony probation referrals; 2) an incentive for early termination of compliant probationers who have fulfilled all of their obligations and do not pose a risk to public safety, 3) adjusted funding based on risk level of the caseload, and 4) an incentive to reduce technical revocations so long as new crimes by probationers either remain the same or decline. - Enhance use of problem-solving courts.
 Evidence has established that drug courts, mental health courts, DWI courts, and other problem-solving courts can reduce recidivism and lower costs to taxpayers by diverting appropriate offenders from incarceration while still holding them accountable.
 State funding and oversight for these courts should be consolidated into one agency, focus on felony offenders, and be based on guidelines that ensure the lowest-risk, low-level drug possession offenders who can succeed with basic probation do not take up slots in problem-solving courts that could be better used to divert offenders who might otherwise be incarcerated.